-If the plans designate the lighting equipment as salvage, disconnect the luminaire receptacle wires at the fuses and remove the luminaire from the mast arm before storing the equipment.
+If the plans designate the lighting equipment for salvage:

-If the plans designate the lighting equipment as salvage, deliver the switch box and meter trim from the feed point to the designated salvage area.
+- disconnect the luminaire receptacle wires at the fuses; - remove the luminaire from the mast arm before storing the equipment; and - deliver the switch box and meter trim, along with all other salvaged components, to the designated salvage area.

-N. Relocate Light Standard.
+M. Relocate Light Standard.

 Disconnect the wires to the luminaire at the fuses.
-Remove the light standard as specified in Section 770.04 M, "Remove Existing Lighting Equipment".
+Remove the light standard as specified in Section 770.04 L, "Remove Existing Lighting Equipment".
 Install the light standard in the new location as specified in Section 770.04 G, "Light Standards".